 CENSE is a 100% volunteer, non-profit organization with members in all four Eastside cities that would be impacted by PSE’s Energize Eastside Project.

 CENSE was organized in May 2014, after PSE attempted to use its Community Advisory Group, (CAG) to pit neighborhoods against each other as transmission line routes were debated.

 Our name, Coalition of Eastside Neighborhoods for Sensible Energy (CENSE), reflects the neighborhoods’ desire to work together on energy solutions that benefit our communities and the environment.

 CENSE has worked diligently to show that the assumptions PSE made to justify the need for this project are either outdated or misrepresented.

-CENSE has also promoted alternative solutions such as battery storage.
-Batteries have become economically competitive much more quickly than PSE anticipated.
+CENSE has also promoted alternative solutions such as smart grid and battery storage technologies.

 CENSE convinced the City of Bellevue to hire an independent analyst to study the need for Energize Eastside.
 The analyst failed to answer some of our pressing questions about demand forecasts, but there was one very important conclusion.
 PSE assumes that a huge amount of electricity must be exported to Canada in the middle of an emergency scenario on the Eastside.
 The analyst showed that this assumption, which we believe is not required, causes almost all of the overloads that PSE uses to justify the project.